 This is my favourite definition for a RRIF: it’s like a Registered Retirement Savings Plan (RRSP) in reverse.

-Here’s my primer about RRIFs in this “101” post today.
+Here’s my primer about RRIFs for today’s post.

 - You can choose the types of investments to hold in a RRIF; individual stocks, Exchange Traded Funds (ETFs), mutual funds and more.
 In fact, you can hold the same assets inside your self-directed RRSP as your RRIF.